rapid7/insightconnect-plugins/anomali_threatstream/help.md

 #### Submit File

-This action is used to submit a file to ThreatStream sandbox.
+This action is used to submit a file to a ThreatStream sandbox.

 ##### Input